anttisalonen/progbook/rst/comp.rst

-Ok, but seriously, how does a computer work?
+OK, but seriously, how does a computer work?
 --------------------------------------------

   On two occasions, I have been asked [by members of Parliament], "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"...I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.